AgileArtificialIntelligence/AgileArtificialIntelligence.github.io/book/04-NeuralNetwork/04-chapter1.markdown

 As you can see, `testBasic` is rather simplistic.
 It builds a simple network with two inputs, one hidden layer made of 2 neurons, and an output layer with only one neuron, and run the forward feeding.

-So far, our network is pretty useless.
+So far, our network is pretty useless as it can only feed-forward some values along a set of neurons randomly initialized.
+The output are therefore random values.
 The next section covers the learning mechanism for neural networks.

 ## Backpropagation

 Backpropagation is an algorithm commonly employed to train neural networks.
-By training, we mean to make the network identify some patterns.
+The purpose of the backpropagation algorithm is to find a set of neuron weights and biases to reduce the network prediction error.

 So far, we built a network as a set of neurons, each being initialized with random weights and random biases.
 Conceptually, backpropagation is an algorithm for supervised learning of gradient descent (next chapters will cover this terminology).
 In practice, this algorithm will find adequate weights and biases to identify patterns from the input values.
 This section focuses on informally presenting the algorithm and providing an implementation of it.
-Subsequent chapters will provide a theoretical foundation of the algorithm.
+The next chapter will provide a theoretical foundation of the algorithm.
+This chapter covers mostly the implementation of this theory.

 The backpropagation algorithm is composed of three steps:

 1. _Forward feeding the inputs_.
 We first activate each neurons of our network to make the network produce an output.
+As we have previously seen, this forward feeding goes from the left-most layer to the output layer.
 1. _Backward propagating the errors through the network_.
 The output produced in the previous step has to be contrasted with the actual training dataset.
-We can therefore compute an error, which indicates how far our network is from correctly predicting the training set.
+We can therefore compute the error made by the network.
+This error is key to indicate how far our network is from correctly predicting the training set.
+This backward propagation goes from the right-most layers (i.e., the output layer) to the left-most layer (i.e., the first hidden layer).
 1. _Updating the neurons weights and biases_.
 From the error computed in the previous step, we adequately adjust each neuron weights and bias to, hopefully, reduce the error made by the network.
+In our implementation, we will start it from the left-most layer until the output layer.

+### Step 1: Forward feeding

 The first step is mostly implemented by the method `NNetwork>>feed:`, however, we need to slightly improve the class `Neuron` to actually remember the produced output.
 During the forward feeding (_i.e.,_ when the method `feed:` is called), an output is produced by each neuron.
-This output has to be compared with an expected output.
+This output has to be compared with an expected output during the second step.
 Making the network learn is based on the difference between the actual output of a neuron and the expected output.
-Each neuron has therefore to keep a reference to the output.
+Each neuron has therefore to keep a reference of its output.

-We add two variables, `delta` and `output`, to the class `Neuron`.
+We add two variables, `delta` and `output`, to the `Neuron` class.
 So, our new definition of `Neuron` is:

 ```Smalltalk
 Object subclass: #Neuron